 The Sri Lanka Travel Specialists

 After the fall of the great city of Polonnaruwa, the Kandyan kings fled to a succession of inaccessible crags, bearing with them the sacred tooth relic of the Buddha.
 One of them was Yapahuwa, a huge, yet little-visited rock fortress a little way off the Kurunegala-Anuradhapura road which is one of the great architectural sites of the island.
-This early-13th century stronghold, developed by King Bhuvanekabahu I, is reminiscent of Sigiriya: a massive granite outcrop, set in a shady location, rises 100m above the plains below and is home to ruins of a palace and temple (which housed the famous tooth relic for 11 years).
+This early-13th century stronghold, developed by King Bhuvanekabahu I, is reminiscent of Sigiriya: a massive granite outcrop, set in a shady location, rises 100m above the lightly-populated plains below and is home to ruins of a palace and temple.
+The temple housed the famous tooth relic for 11 years from 1272 when King Bhuvenakabahu transferred the capital to Yapahuwa to outwit invading Dravidian forces from South India.
+Eventually captured, it was largely abandoned and became a refuge of monks and religious ascetics.

 After Yapahuwa was abandoned, Buddhist monks took it over and they still remain there today.
-Highlights of the site include the steep steps, elaborately adorned by statues of lions in an unusual design, modern temple complex and the breath-taking views from the top.
+Highlights of the site include the dauntingly steep steps, elaborately adorned by statues of lions in an unusual design, modern temple complex and the breathtaking views from the top.
+Many less athletic visitors who scale the steep steps find themselves happier to bounce down on their bottoms on the descent!
 Yapahuwa is worthy of a visit as it is relatively quick to see, interesting and beautiful.
 Although not as significant as sites such as Polonnaruwa, Anuradhapura and Sigiriya, it does have a special individual charm and is a fantastic pit-stop between Kandy and the Cultural Triangle.

 Red Dot selects only the best accommodation in Sri Lanka, in its particular price range.
 Please suggest which of the three categories might most appeal to you.
 (You can tick more than one box).